-As per the law, only an independent chartered accountant, chartered accountant firm, or limited liability partnership firm (LLP) with majority of partners practicing in India are qualified for appointment as an auditor of a company.
+As per the law, only an independent chartered accountant, chartered accountant firm, or an LLP firm with majority of partners practicing in India are qualified for appointment as an auditor of a company.48

-The Companies Act, 2013 specifically disqualifies the following individuals or firms from becoming an auditor:
+The Companies Act specifically disqualifies inter alia the following individuals or firms from becoming an auditor:49

-- A corporate body other than the LLP registered under the Limited Liability Partnership Act, 2008; - An officer or employee of the company; - A person who is a partner with an employee of the company or employee of a company employee; - Any person who is indebted to a company for a sum exceeding INR 1,000 (US \$14) or who have guaranteed to the company on behalf of another person a sum exceeding INR 1,000 (US \$14); - Any person who has held any securities in the company after one year from the date of commencement of the Companies (Amendment) Act, 2000; or - Any person who has been convicted by a court of an offence involving fraud and a period of 10 years has not elapsed from the date of such conviction.
+- A body corporate other than the LLP registered under the Limited Liability Partnership Act, 2008; - An officer or employee of the company; - A person who is a partner, or who is in the employment, of an officer or employee of the company; - Any person or his relative or partner who is indebted to a company for a sum exceeding INR 500,000 or who has guaranteed to the company on behalf of another person a sum exceeding INR 100,000; - Any person or his relative or partner is holding any security of or interest in the company or its subsidiary, or of its holding or associate company or a subsidiary of such holding company, provided that the relative may hold security or interest in the company of face value not exceeding INR 100,000; or - Any person who has been convicted by a court of an offence involving fraud and a period of 10 years has not elapsed from the date of such conviction.

-ii.
 Audit Report

-The Companies (Auditor's Report) Order 2020 ("CARO 2020"), which replaced CARO 2016, requires an auditor to report on various aspects of the company, such as fixed assets, inventories, internal audit standards, internal controls, statutory dues, and others.
+The Companies (Auditor's Report) Order, 202050 ("CARO 2020"), which replaced Companies (Auditor's Report) Order, 2016, requires an auditor to report on various aspects of the company, such as fixed assets, inventories, internal audit standards, internal controls, statutory dues, and others.

 The auditor must follow the auditing standards as recommended by ICAI.
 In case the auditor uncovers any fraud during the audit, it must be reported to the government immediately.
 After the audit is completed, the auditor should submit the audit report to the members and shareholders of the company.